 Although not in Rocklin or Roseville, nearby residents of Dovewood Court in Orangevale have their own communal light display called the “Parade of Lights” that’s been running for over 20 years.
 People from all over the greater Sacramento area come to the court to see this spectacular Christmas light setup.

 The court is usually fully lit up by December 3rd, though a conveniently placed sign at the beginning of the drive will say so.
 Drives through the area at a leisurely pace generally take twenty-five minutes to see all of the lights, although traffic to the street can add a little time to this.
-It’s recommended to just hop in the family van and cruise around, but walkers are also encouraged so you can find a parking spot on an adjacent street and make your way in to experience the lights up close.
+If you’d like to walk, you can try to find a parking spot on an adjacent street and make your way in to experience the lights up close.
 Remember, it can get cold at night so don’t forget to bundle up!

 The court also has a donation bin towards the end of the display where they gladly take food donations for the Food for Families charity, so if you can, bring some non-perishable food donations to help local families in need.